 Many of the best things to do in Kansas City can be found in Westport, so make sure to allot at least a day to explore this neighborhood.

 Follow the walking trail that takes you back to the historic Battle of Westport.
-Afterwards, prepare to see what Westport is most known for – its entertainment and nightlife.
+Afterward, prepare to see what Westport is most known for – its entertainment and nightlife.

-The place is filled with great restaurants to try and bars to hop.
+The place is filled with great restaurants to try and bars to hop to.